What is art and design?

 Is a career in art and design for me?

-To work as an artist or designer it is essential to be creative and curious as well as to pay attention to detail.
-You will need to be self-motivated, full of ideas and able to work alone, or as part of a team if you are working for clients.
+To work as an artist or designer it's important to be creative and curious, with excellent problem-solving skills.
+You'll need to be motivated and full of ideas.
+You're able to work both alone and as part of a team.

 If you want to work as a curator or someone who supports artists and designers you should enjoy researching and reading up on different cultures, styles and popular trends.
 Having great knowledge of the art world around you is important.